victoria-maple/resources/guide.md

 Cons:

+- No multi-target attacks.
 - Although their single-target DPS is very impressive, some physical attackers may be able to outdo them against monsters that are vulnerable to physical attacks.
+- Their attack speed is somewhat slower than most other classes.
 - Although the poison effect deals damage based on the MAXHP of the monster, most monsters with very high MAXHP are bosses, which are unaffected by the poisoning effect.